a2u/free-proxy-list/README.md

 # Free Proxy List
-Get fresh free proxies.
+Get fresh SOCKS free proxies.
 All proxies in this list are checked for hiding your ip address, non-modified html/js code and https protocol support.
 Updates every hour.

 ### Usage:
 ```bash